-Total Length (in Miles) 6.4

-Total Length Along Great American Rail-Trail in Wyo. (in Miles) 6.4
+Total Length / Total Length Along Great American Rail-Trail in Wyo. (in Miles) 6.4 / 6.4

-Trail Type Rail-trail

 Surface Type Concrete

 Trail Manager Casper Parks Department

 Website platterivertrails.com

-TrailLink Map traillink.com/trail/casper-rail-trail
+TrailLink Map traillink.com/trail/casper- rail-trail

 The Casper Rail Trail extends 6.4 miles through the center of Casper, from state Route 256/Hat 6 Road and U.S. 20/26 west to South Spruce Street.
 The first section of the Casper Rail Trail was constructed in 1998, with additional mileage having been added since then.
 The city of Casper was granted a Certificate of Interim Trail Use by the Surface Transportation Board to permit trail development.
-Platte River Trails was the entity created to develop the trail since 2002.
+Platte River Trails was the entity created to develop the trail since 2002, while operations and maintenance of the trail are the responsibilities of the city of Casper.